junxit/us-congress-bills-111/metadata.md

 - 2009-06-19 — Placed on the Union Calendar, Calendar No. 85.
 - 2009-06-19 — Reported by the Committee on House Administration.
 H. Rept.
 111-169.
 - 2009-06-19 — Reported by the Committee on House Administration.
 H. Rept.
 111-169.
+- 2009-07-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Lungren, Daniel E. objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-28 — Considered under suspension of the rules. (consideration: CR H8938-8940)
+- 2009-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2510.
+- 2009-07-28 — Mrs. Davis (CA) moved to suspend the rules and pass the bill.
+- 2009-07-30 — Considered as unfinished business. (consideration: CR H9139)
+- 2009-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/28/2009 H8938-8939)
+- 2009-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/28/2009 H8938-8939)